shobhitmshr002/conversation-with-linuxone-using-watson-microservices/README.md

 First of all, move the provisioning-conversation-service/env.sample file to provisioning-conversation-service/.env.

     Look after the service credentials from IBM Watson Assistant and note the username/password.
-You will have to update the app.js file in the section // CHANGE HERE WITH THE USERNAME AND PASSWORD PROVIDED IN YOUR IBM WATSON ASSISTANT SERVICE
+You will have to update the app.js file in the section // CHANGE HERE WITH THE YOUR_USERNAME AND YOUR_PASSWORD PROVIDED IN YOUR IBM WATSON ASSISTANT SERVICE

+Now configure using launch tool button (https://github.com/IBM/conversation-with-linuxone-using-watson-microservices/LaunchTool.jpg)
+You now have to create a new workspace (https://github.com/IBM/conversation-with-linuxone-using-watson-microservices/CreateWorkspace.png)

+Now use the **Import** feature for the file **AWAPlinuxonecc/training/workspace-WatsonAssitantAwap.json** to upload the Assistant Intents, Entities, and Dialog Nodes.

+Find the Workspace ID by clicking on the context menu of the new workspace and select **View details**

+    Again, here you will have to update the app.js.
+Look and change for the value of YOUR_WORKSPACEID and replace it with the value you found above.

 # Step 2 - Discover and locally run the provisioning chatbot application